kyouryuukunn/renpy-ActionEditor/README.md

   * Adjust the z coordinate of the camera with the mouse wheel.
   * Alternatively, each value can be adjusted with the keyboard without going back to the original script.
   * Add, delete, and edit keyframes on a timeline.
-  * After setting up a scene with the desired look and animations, the Action Editor will generate a script add place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
+  * After setting up a scene with the desired look and animations, the Action Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)

  Image Viewer
 ================